msadowski/msadowski.github.io/_posts/2019-11-29-iris-lama-slam-with-ros.md

 ## First LaMa impressions

-LaMa is the library developed by Intelligent Robotics and Systems (IRIS) Laboratory at University of Aveiro.
+LaMa is the library developed by Intelligent Robotics and Systems (IRIS) Laboratory at the University of Aveiro.
 The package is maintained by [Eurico F. Pedrosa](https://github.com/eupedrosa) and is open sourced under BSD 3-Clause licence.

 Getting started with LaMa was very simple - pull the two repositories, build them, change couple of parameters (scan_topic, global_frame_id, odom_frame_id, base_frame_id) to match my platform and run it.